Suzuki Kizashi Insurance Rates

 Rates are averaged for all Suzuki Kizashi models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance not only requires being a good driver, but also having above-average credit, paying for small claims out-of-pocket, and possibly raising deductibles.
-Invest the time to shop around every couple of years by requesting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on insurance for a Suzuki Kizashi consists of being a low-risk driver, having above-average credit, not filing small claims, and not having any coverage lapses.
+Spend time shopping around every other policy renewal by getting rate quotes from direct companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

 - Increasing comprehensive and collision deductibles can save around $250 each year